peteroupc/peteroupc.github.io/random.md

 As used here, a random number generation method is _stable_ if it uses a deterministic algorithm, outputs the same random sequence given the same seed, and has no random-number generation behavior that is unspecified, that is implementation-dependent, or that may change in the future.
 For example&mdash;
 - [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is stable,
-- the C [`rand` method](http://en.cppreference.com/w/cpp/numeric/random/rand) is not stable (because the algorithm it uses is unspecified), and
+- the C [`rand` method](http://en.cppreference.com/w/cpp/numeric/random/rand) is not stable (because the algorithm it uses is unspecified),
+- C++'s random number distribution classes, such as [`std::uniform_int_distribution`](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), are not stable (because the algorithms they use are implementation-defined according to the specification), and
 - .NET's [`System.Random`](https://msdn.microsoft.com/en-us/library/h343ddh9.aspx) is not stable (because its generation behavior may change in the future).

 <a id=Seedable_PRNG_Recommendations></a>
 ### Seedable PRNG Recommendations

 Which PRNG to use for generating reproducible results depends on the application.
-But here are some recommendations:

--  Any PRNG algorithm selected for producing reproducible results should meet or exceed the quality requirements of a statistical-random implementation, and should be reasonably fast.
+But as recommendations, any PRNG algorithm selected for producing reproducible results&mdash;

+- should meet or exceed the quality requirements of a statistical-random implementation,
+- should be reasonably fast, and
--  The PRNG's _state length_ should be 64 bits or greater.
+- should have a _state length_ of 64 bits or greater.

 <a id=Examples_2></a>
 ### Examples